lifewatch/eva/Readme.md

 ### EVA_phase1_preprocessing_EUSeaMap
 This is an example of EVA phase 1 as defined in the Marbefes guidelines.
 It contains a Python module to convert the EUSeaMap to hexagons or hexagon centers.
 This is required to match the BBT grid which consists of hexagons.

-### EVA_phase2_assessment
-This is EVA tool for phase 2 as defined in the Marbefes guidelines.
-It contains an RMarkdown script etc.
-- the EC eva script
-- the total EVA script (merging EC's)

-### EVA_phase3_[...]
+### EVA_phase2-3_assessment
-This is EVA tool for phase 3 as defined in the Marbefes guidelines.
-It contains an RMarkdown script etc.
+This is EVA tool for phase 2 and phase 3 as defined in the Marbefes guidelines.
+It contains RMarkdown scripts to:
+- determine the ecological value and the confidence score for an ecological componenent (EC)
+- merge all EC together in a final ecological valuation